yulqen/datamaps-core/scratchpad.md

 ### Done

+* Use enum when constructing DatamapLines, or write a wrapper method that allows for it to me omitted - what are the consequences?
+	* DECISION: type must currently be included for each DatamapLine object
 * Get rid of com.matthewlemon.datamaps.core.parser.DatamapType.
 * Check types returned from a parsed spreadsheet match what is in Datamap
 * Exceptions raised when parser cannot find data on a sheet/cell combination.